Large Second-Order Josephson Effect in Planar Superconductor-Semiconductor Junctions

 \section{Figure 1 Description}

 We first present examples of dc-SQUID patterns with extra features that we study in the context of the $\sin (2 \varphi)$ terms.
 Device SQUID-1 is depicted schematically in Fig.~\ref{fig_SQUID_overview}(a) and an optical microscope image is shown in Fig.~\ref{fig_SQUID_overview}(b).
 The device has two Josephson junctions in parallel, JJ$_{a}$ and JJ$_{b}$.
 Two nanowire top-gates $V_{g,a}$ and $V_{g,b}$ are used for tuning critical currents.
 We set supercurrent to zero in one junction with its gate and measure the gate dependence of the switching current $I_{sw}$ in the other junction [Fig.~\ref{fig_SQUID_overview}(c)]. $I_{sw}$ is typically referred to as critical current, though the true Josephson critical current can be higher than the switching current. $I_{sw}$ quenches at gate voltages near $-100$~mV and saturates above 300 mV in both junctions.
 Both junctions have the same nominal geometry, so their magnetic flux modulation, or diffraction, patterns are expected to have similar periods.
 This can be confirmed in Fig.~\ref{fig_SQUID_overview}(d), where there is only one Fraunhofer-like low-frequency modulation while both junctions are in the superconducting state.
-With the Fraunhofer period of 0.29 mT and the junction width of 5 $\mu$m, we get an effective junction length of 1.4 $\mu$m (an order of magnitude larger than the typical physical length) for both JJs which is consistent with previous studies~\cite{smash_technique,rosen2021fractional}.
+With the Fraunhofer period of 0.29 mT and the junction width of 5 $\mu$m, we get an effective junction length of 1.4 $\mu$m (an order of magnitude larger than the typical physical length) for both JJs.
+The long effective length is likely due to large London penetration depth which is typical for thin film superconductors.
 We use the junction magnetic flux $\Phi_{JJ}$, given in the unit of $\Phi_0 = h/2e$.
 The SQUID flux and the junction flux are applied from a large superconducting magnet and cannot be independently controlled.
 The high frequency oscillations within the Fraunhofer-like envelope are due to interference between the two junctions.
 The period 1.57 $\mu$T gives a SQUID area of $1.31\times 10^3$ $\mu$m$^2$ which is similar to the area of the inner loop ($1.28\times 10^3$ $\mu$m$^2$).
 The oscillations are shown in detail in Fig.~\ref{fig_SQUID_second_harm}.